 Pro Tip: Replace both headlights at the same time for improved visibility.
 It's also important to note when one headlight bulb fails, the other usually isn't far behind.

 Vehicles come standard with a specific type of headlight.
-Common types include halogen, LED, and Xenon (or HID).
-Most vehicles come with halogen headlights.
-Here are the differences between them:
+Common types include halogen, Xenon (or HID), and LED on select new vehicles.
+Most vehicles come with halogen headlights, though.
+Here are some key differences between them:

 - Halogen: Halogen headlights use a tungsten-halogen filament mixed with halogen gas to generate a much brighter light than conventional headlights.

-- LED: LEDs (Light Emitting Diodes) have an advantage over halogen in that they draw less power to operate, run cooler than halogen lights, and last longer.
-That said, they will cost you more.
+- LED: LEDs (light emitting diodes) have an advantage over halogen in that they draw less power to operate, run cooler than halogen lights, and last longer.
+If your newer vehicle came equipped with LED headlights from the factory, you’re probably not even reading this article.

 How do I know which type of headlights are right for my vehicle?

-Halogen light bulbs come standard on most vehicles, but increasingly carmakers are turning to Xenon and LED bulbs for improved visibility.
+Halogen light bulbs come standard on most vehicles, but increasingly carmakers are turning to other technologies like Xenon bulbs for improved visibility.
 Consult your owner's manual for the specific type of replacement bulbs you can use for your vehicle.
 Then select the bulbs that will give you the best visibility and value for your needs.

 Are all halogen headlights alike?